espressif/arduino-esp32/idf_component_examples/esp_matter_light/README.md

 ## Building the Application using OpenThread and Matter

 This is possible with the ESP32-C6.
 It is necessary to have a Thread Border Router in the Matter Environment.
-Check you Matter hardware provider.
+Check your Matter hardware provider.
 In order to build the application that will use Thread Networking instead of Wi-Fi, please execute:

 Example for ESP32-C6/Linux | macOS: